rahul11gupta/data-structures-algorithms-javascript/README.md

  This property only satisfies for O and Ω notations.

  ### Big-O Cheatsheet
- To save your time hunting, here is a useful poster showing time and space complexities of famous data structures and algorithms provided by [Big-O Cheat Sheet](https://www.bigocheatsheet.com/)
+ To save your time, here is a useful poster showing time and space complexities of famous data structures and sorting algorithms provided by [Big-O Cheat Sheet](https://www.bigocheatsheet.com/)
  ![Big-O Cheatsheet](https://github.com/rahulSlash/data-structures-algorithms-javascript/blob/master/big-o-cheat-sheet-poster.png "Big-O Cheatsheet")